 Allow me to introduce the swag tent.

 In my experience, ARB is among the apex of quality.
-Whether it’s rooftop tents, compressors, lockers, bumpers – they consistently do things right.
+Whether it’s rooftop tents, two person tents, compressors, lockers, bumpers – they consistently do things right.
 So when we set out on a long-term review of swag tents, the brand selection was easy.
 We opted for the ARB SkyDome Swags – in both single and double variants.

 With the insane surge in rooftop tent popularity, it’s understandable why swag tents have taken a distant backseat.
 But for their cost, quality and versatility – they are certainly worthy of consideration.